 RAILTOWN 1897 STATE HISTORIC PARK

-Railtown 1897 is in Jamestown, 2 hours east of Sacramento and 1 hour outside of Yosemite.
+Railtown 1897 is in Jamestown, 2 hours east of Sacramento and about 1 hour outside of Yosemite.

-History lovers are drawn to the park’s exhibitions, and the park’s train rides are a highlight for the kids.
-The six-mile ride winds through the scenic Sierra foothills from April to October.
+The park’s train rides are a highlight for the kids.
+The six-mile excursion winds through the scenic Sierra foothills from April to October.

 BEST CALIFORNIA STATE PARKS IN SACRAMENTO VALLEY